Halloween II (1981 film): Development

-Carpenter and Hill, the writers of the first Halloween, had originally considered setting the sequel a few years after the events of Halloween.
-They planned to have Myers track Laurie Strode to her new home in a high-rise apartment building.
+John Carpenter and Debra Hill, the writers of the first Halloween, had originally considered setting the sequel a few years after the events of Halloween.
+They planned to have Michael Myers track Laurie Strode (Jamie Lee Curtis) to her new home in a high-rise apartment building.
 However, the setting was later changed to Haddonfield Hospital in script meetings.
-Tommy Lee Wallace, who served on the crew of the original film, stated that "no one thought of sequels" over the prospect of a sequel, but producer Irwin Yablans was eager to make a second film.
-When Yablans approached him about the project, Carpenter was in the midst of developing The Fog (1980).
-According to Yablans, he had planned to produce The Fog for Carpenter, but that Robert Rehme intervened and acquired production rights with his company, Embassy Pictures.
+Tommy Lee Wallace, who served on the crew of the original film, stated that "no one was all that excited" over the prospect of a sequel, but producer Irwin Yablans was eager to make a second film.
+When Yablans approached them about the project, Carpenter and Hill were in the midst of developing The Fog (1980).
+According to Yablans, he had planned to produce The Fog, but that Robert Rehme intervened and acquired production rights with his company, Embassy Pictures as part of a two-picture deal with Hill and Carpenter.
 A lawsuit between Yablans and Rehme ensued, after which it was determined that Embassy would retain rights to The Fog, while Yablans's Compass International Pictures would be guaranteed production rights for Halloween II.

 The sequel was intended to conclude the story of Michael Myers and Laurie Strode.
 The third film, Halloween III: Season of the Witch, released a year later, contained a plot that deviated wholly from that of the first two films.
 Wallace, who went on to direct Halloween III, stated, "It is our intention to create an anthology out of the series, sort of along the lines of Night Gallery, or The Twilight Zone, only on a much larger scale, of course."
-When asked, in a 1982 interview, what happened to Myers and Loomis, Carpenter flatly answered, "The Shape is dead.
+When asked, in a 1982 interview, what happened to Myers and Dr. Sam Loomis (Donald Pleasence), Carpenter flatly answered, "The Shape is dead.
 Pleasence's character is dead, too, unfortunately."
 This would later be retconned and both Michael and Loomis would return for multiple later installments.